AKROGIS/Observer/Observer/Protocol Specification V2.md

 The list contains attribute names.
 When any of the attribute in this list change, a different total is displayed.
 The attributes in the list must be in referenced in the mission dialog (so that it can be changed -- monitoring a unchanging field is pointless).
+No totalizer will be shown unless this property contains at least one valid value.

 ### `fontsize`
 This property is optional.
 If provided it must be a number.
 The default is 14.0.